delthas/minesweeper/README.md

 Use ```mvn install``` to compile.
 The ```target``` folder will include a ```minesweeper-client.jar``` game client JAR file and a ```minesweeper-server.jar``` server JAR file.
 Make sure to change the hardcoded server hostname in the client if hosting your Minesweeper server.

 Pre-built releases are available [in the releases tab](https://github.com/Delthas/minesweeper/releases/).
+The default server is most often running, you may but do not have to host your own.

 # Licence